 Toyota RAV4 Coolant Bypass Valve “Recall”?
 What’s Really Going On

-The fix is free, but only if your RAV4 was built before February 2021, and only if you ask the right way.
-Here’s how to make sure Toyota picks up the tab.
+The fix is covered, but only if your RAV4 was built before February 2021, and you know how to claim it.
+Here’s how to make sure the repair doesn’t land on your tab.

-Under 24TE04, primary coverage runs through November 30, 2025, with no mileage cap.
-After that, there’s a second tier: 10 years or 100,000 miles from the original sale date.
-Once you’re outside both, Toyota walks, even if the valve fails exactly as described.
+Under 24TE04, primary coverage runs until November 30, 2025, with no mileage cap.
+After that, you get a second shot: 10 years or 100,000 miles from the original sale date.
+Miss both?
+Toyota’s off the hook, even if the valve fails exactly as described.

-Here’s how it plays out: the valve leaks slowly, coolant creeps into the actuator, then the electrical system shorts.
-Most drivers notice a warning light or weak A/C before anything overheats.
-Since it rarely leads to stalling or fire, Toyota framed it as a reliability problem, not a danger.
+Here’s what actually happens: the valve leaks, coolant seeps into the actuator, and the electrical system shorts.
+Most drivers get a warning light or weak A/C before the engine overheats.
+Since it rarely leads to stalling or fire, Toyota called it a reliability problem, not a hazard.

 CSP 24TE04 Federal Recall